The Nigeria High Commission London website

 NOTICE OF PUBLIC HOLIDAY

-Please be advised that all applicants with biometric appointments scheduled on this day when the High Commission will be closed would be attended to from Friday, 13th June 2025.
+Please be advised that all applicants with biometric appointments scheduled on this day when the High Commission will be closed, would be attended to from Wednesday, 16th July 2025.

 The Nigerian Coat of arms